The key to creating an authentic Craftsman kitchen is embracing those details that embody hand-craftsmanship and hand-joinery.

 The Craftsman Color Palette

-Create an authentic Craftsman style color palette with earth-tone stains and paints.
+Create an authentic Craftsman-style color palette with earth-tone stains and paints.
 Think warm stained wood finishes and paints with natural hues when making your selections.
-For cabinet materials, consider Quarter-Sawn Red Oak with its distinctive grain pattern, Cherry with naturally red undertone, or Maple with it's classic grain.
-Painted finishes can be smooth and sleek on traditional Paintable wood species or textured on Quarter-sawn Red Oak.
-These are all classic finish favorites for Craftsman style cabinetry.
+For cabinet materials, consider Quarter-Sawn White Oak with its distinctive grain pattern, Red Oak, Cherry with naturally red undertone, or Maple with its classic grain.
+Painted finishes can be smooth and sleek on our traditional Paintable wood species or textured on Red Oak.
+These are all classic finish favorites for Craftsman-style cabinetry.

 Selecting Craftsman Style Cabinetry